 PHASE DURATION CHARACTERISTICS

-Fasted State THE PERSON NAMED IN COLUMN and the state of t
+Fasted State and starte of statistic property and the second se

-30-60 min Quiescence.
+1 30-60 min Ouiescence.

 11 20-40 min Irregular contractions.

-Medium amplitude but can be as high as phase III Bile secretion begins.
+Medium amplitude but can be as high as phase III

+Bile secretion begins.

-Onset of gastric discharge of administered fluid of small volume usually occurs before that of particle discharge.
+Onset of gastric discharge of administered fluid of

+small volume usually occurs before that of particle

+discharge.

-III 5-15 min Onset of particle and mucus discharge may occur during the latter part of phase II.
+Onset of particle and mucus discharge may occur

+A CARACTER AND A STREET during the latter part of phase II.

-3-13 mm Regular contractions (4-5 contractions/min) with high amplitude.
+5-15 min Regular contractions (4-5 contractions/min) with

+high amplitude.

 Mucus discharge continues.

 IV 0-5 min Particle discharge continues.

-Irregular contractions.
+0-511111 Irregular contractions.

 Medium descending amplitude.

 Fed State Sometimes absent.

-One phase only As long as food is present in the stomach Regular, frequent contractions.
-Amplitude is lower than phase III.
-4-5 Contractions/min.
+One phase only As long as food is

+present in the Regular, frequent contractions.

+stomach - Amplitude is lower than phase III.